mozilla-spidermonkey/spidermonkey.dev/_posts/2021-05-04-implementing-private-fields.markdown

                     // onto the Proxy Not the target!
 ```

 I definitely found this surprising initially.
 The reason I found this surprising was I had expected that, like other operations, the addition of a private field would tunnel through the proxy to the target.
 However, once I was able to internalize the WeakMap mental model, I was able to understand this example much better.
-The trick is that in the WeakMap model, it is the `Proxy`, not the target object used as the key in the `#x` WeakMap.
+The trick is that in the WeakMap model, it is the `Proxy`, not the target object, used as the key in the `#x` WeakMap.

 These semantics presented a challenge to our implementation choice to model private fields as hidden properties however, as SpiderMonkey's Proxies are highly specialized objects that do not have room for arbitrary properties.
 In order to support this case, we added a new reserved slot for an 'expando' object.
 The expando is an object allocated lazily that acts as the holder for dynamically added properties on the proxy.
 This pattern is used already for DOM objects, which are typically implemented as C++ objects with no room for extra properties.
 So if you write `document.foo = "hi"`, this allocates an expando object for `document`, and puts the `foo` property and value in there instead.
 Returning to private fields, when `#x` is accessed on a Proxy, the proxy code knows to go and look in the expando object for that property.